nes-b/AstSyns/README.md

 ## Acknowledgments

 * Thanks to Tanja Blume, José Medina Luque, Dr. Carmelo Sgobio and Dr. Dr. Mario Dorostkar for valuable conceptional and technical input.
+* Thanks also to the developers of the *Synapse Counter* Egor Dzyubenko and Andrey Rozenberg for making available such a helpful and easy to access tool.